 The Shimla Agreement or Shimla Accord is an important part of Indo-Pakistan relations.
-It is a landmark in the bilateral relations between the two neigbouring countries and hence, is important from the IAS exam perspective.
-It comes under the international relations section of the UPSC syllabus.
+It is a landmark in the bilateral relations between the two neigbouring countries.
+It comes under the international relations section of the UPSC Mains GS 3 Syllabus .

 - The Shimla Agreement (also called the Shimla Accord or Shimla Treaty), signed between the premiers of India and Pakistan was a treaty that laid out the principles which would govern the future bilateral relations between the two countries.